University of Toronto Excellence Award (UTEA)

 If you require additional information about the program, please contact undergraduate.research@utoronto.ca.

-Faculty or CampusName & TitleEmail
+Faculty or CampusDivisional Deadline for UTEA ApplicationsName & TitleEmail

-Arts & ScienceMegan Tate, Research Operations Coordinatorresearch.artsci@utoronto.ca
+Arts & ScienceMarch 21, 2025 by 4:00pmMegan Tate, Research Operations Coordinatorresearch.artsci@utoronto.ca

-DentistryLeah Raz, Administrative Assistantleah.raz@dentistry.utoronto.ca
+DentistryFebruary 28, 2025Leah Raz, Administrative Assistantleah.raz@dentistry.utoronto.ca

 ManagementJoanne Pereira, Manager, Research Servicesjoannep.pereira@rotman.utoronto.ca